vicmarbev/pinniped/site/content/docs/background/architecture.md

 API group contains the Kubernetes custom resources that configure the Pinniped Concierge's authenticators.

-## Cluster Integration Strategies

-Pinniped will issue a cluster credential by leveraging cluster-specific functionality.
-In the longer term,
-Pinniped hopes to contribute and leverage upstream Kubernetes extension points that cleanly enable this integration.

-Pinniped supports the following cluster integration strategies.

-* Token Credential Request API: Pinniped hosts a credential exchange API endpoint via a Kubernetes aggregated API server.
-This API returns a new cluster-specific credential using the cluster's signing keypair to issue short-lived cluster certificates.
-(In the future, when the Kubernetes CSR API provides a way to issue short-lived certificates, then the Pinniped credential exchange API will use that instead of using the cluster's signing keypair.)
-* Impersonation Proxy: Pinniped hosts an [impersonation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation) proxy that sends requests to the Kubernetes API server with user information and permissions based on a token.

 ## kubectl Integration

 With any of the above IDPs, authentication methods, and cluster integration strategies, `kubectl` commands receive the